BazziteOS - Post Script

 cp "${CERT_TMP}" "${CERT_DST}"

-if update-ca-trust extract; then
+if update-ca-trust; then

 info "UDM SE block-page certificate installed successfully."